 All will seem pretty normal when you approach the front doors of the Fontenelle Forest Nature Center.
 You’ll see that the entry to TreeRush Adventures is to the left of the Nature Center’s Main Entrance – down a wooden bridge that leads to the building’s Atrium.
 Help us keep this pathway free of congestion by following these steps.

-- If you haven’t completed waivers before arrival, please look for signage that will help you do this while you wait on the boardwalk to check in.
+- If you haven’t completed waivers before arrival, please do this while you wait to check-in.

 - Please remember to move with your “safety unit” as we guide you through the process of getting into the trees.

 - Once you’ve checked in, staff will guide you into the park.
 We’ve modified our harnessing, briefing, and practice procedures.

 With all these changes, one thing remains the same….